-Summary: Good news, a FDA Approved clinical study proved that after 6 months of taking 10mg of NADH daily, all (100%) of the Alzheimer’s disease patients showed no evidence of cognitive deterioration and had significantly higher scores on the Mattis Dementia Rating Scale (MDRS) tests, when compared to Alzheimer's disease patients taking a placebo (sugar pill).
+Summary: Good news, a FDA Approved clinical study proved that after 6 months of taking 10mg NADH daily, all (100%) of the Alzheimer’s disease patients showed no evidence of cognitive deterioration and had significantly higher scores on the Mattis Dementia Rating Scale (MDRS) tests, when compared to Alzheimer's disease patients taking a placebo (sugar pill).

-Under the watchful eyes of one of the most prestigious research hospitals in the US, Georgetown University Medical Center ran a FDA Approved clinical trial on the NADH effects on Alzheimers patients.
+Under the watchful eyes of one of the most prestigious research hospitals in the United States, Georgetown University Medical Center ran a FDA Approved clinical trial on the effects of NADH on Alzheimers patients.
 This randomized, placebo-controlled, matched pairs, double-blind, 6-month clinical study was initiated to test the effects of NADH on Alzheimer's disease patients.
 Twelve (12) pairs of subjects were matched for age and baseline scores on the Mattis Dementia Rating Scale (MDRS) and Mini Mental Stare Examination (MMSE).
 At the beginning of the clinical test, there were no baseline differences between the groups with respect to age, duration of the disease, months since diagnosis, or their performance on their tests.
 After 6 months of treatment, the patients treated with 10mg of NADH daily, showed no evidence of progressive cognitive deterioration and had significantly higher scores on the MDRS compared to the patients treated with the placebo.
 Further analysis of the MDRS subscales reveal significantly better performance by NADH patients in some areas.

-Successfully Treating Alzheimer's disease with NADH - by Dr Birkmayer [01:47]
+Successfully Treating Alzheimer's disease with NADH

 The Full Text of "Alzheimer's disease and NADH"